hb020/sds1004x_bode/README.md

 If you get an error message with  ```Address already in use.
 Cannot use ... for listening.```, use ```netstat``` or ```lsof``` to look what process is already using the port.
 It might be because you have nfs.server running via rpcbind.
 For that case, just disable it while running the bode plot: ```sudo systemctl stop rpcbind.socket rpcbind.service```.

-## SCPI compatible AWGs
+## Support for other AWGs and Contributing

+I'd like to add here more AWGs but it's impossible to have them all at the home lab, so I have to rely on your cooperation for the adding of more drivers.

+If you have an AWG that is not listed, but is compatible with one of the existing drivers (which is more easily the case with SCPI AWGs of the same brand), tell us so (via github Issue or Pull request), so that we can add the device to the list.

-Many different SCPI dialects exist.
-If you have an AWG that is not listed but is SCPI compatible, you may try one of the existing SCPI drivers (```dg800``` or ```utg1000x```).
-If you want to do a quick test, adapt `awg_tests.py` to your device and address, it will test all commands.
-If your device does not talk one of the existing dialects, you can create a new one easily by using one of the existing drivers as example.
-Please tell us if you have done so (via github Issue or Pull request), so that we can add the device to the list.
+If you have an AWG that is not compatible, you often can create a new driver easily by using one of the existing drivers as example.
+Especially SCPI drivers are easy to do.
+Again, please tell us if you have done so (via github Issue or Pull request), so that we can add the driver.

+For driver testing, you can use [```awg_tests.py```](/sds1004x_bode/tests/awg_tests.py).
+Adapt it to your device and address, and it will test all commands.

 ## Using independently from the scope, via VISA

 This is possible, but you should set a large timeout on your ```Instrument``` or when using ```open_resource()``` when using serial AWGs.
 See the example in [```testSCPI.py```](/sds1004x_bode/tests/testSCPI.py)

 ## Changelog